rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

             \----B

 `A'` has already been tested on the branch, but `B'` has never been tested.
-That is, the combination of `A`'s and `B`'s changes have never been tested, until they are both merged.
+That is, the combination of `A`'s and `B`'s changes has never been tested, until they are both merged.

 With a CI server I describe in this article, this problem is solved with the